Update your information

 Set directory suppression

 Some of your student information is designated as directory information and is a matter of public record such as your name, mailing address, and registration status.
 If you are a currently enrolled student, you have the right to suppress this information.
+University policy and the federal Family Educational Rights and Privacy Act (FERPA) regulate the sharing of information and student records privacy at the University.

 Suppression of your student information may have undesirable or unintended consequences.
 Examples include: classmates may not be able to contact you, you may not receive information about some services or activities, your name may be excluded from the commencement program, and the University may not be able to confirm your enrollment or awarded degree to current or future employers.